SingularityKChen/dl_accelerator/README.md

 #### ProcessingElementPad

 This is the Scratch Pad of input feature map, filter weight and partial sum.

-#### ProcessingElementMAC

-This is the MAC module of PE.
+It contains seven stages.